 Text Message and email alerts

-Those wanting to receive emergency alerts on their cell phone for Boyle County or email can sign up for this alert by going to the City of Danville Website and sign up.
-(Note: You must have an email address to sign up.
-Call Danville City Hall, 859-238-1200 for farther information)
+Those wanting to receive emergency alerts on their cell phone for Boyle County or email can sign up for alerts by signing up with Code Red.
+Click Here for more information.

 Outdoor Warning Sirens